daniel1302/fw-manager/README.md

 It may take up to 1 minute to startup entire infrastructure as there are some dependencies in the containers.

 The above will:

 - start the multiple consul servers in "different data centers"
 - start multiple agents simulating real vms with registered service
-    - Expose the following ports to your host environment:
+- expose the following ports to your host environment:
     - `8500` - eu-dc
     - `8501` - eu-dc2
     - `8502` - us-dc
     - `8503` - asia-dc